 The Members appointed by the Senate on the General Board of Studies, on which much important work will henceforth devolve, are Messrs.
 Bradshaw (University Librarian), J. Peile, Prof. Cayley, Aldis Wright, Dr. Parkinson, Coutts Trotter, Dr. Phear (Master of Emmanuel College), and Prof. Stuart.

-The special Boards of Studies relating to Natural Sciences have selected the following the Construction of the Construction
+The special Boards of Studies relating to Natural Sciences have selected the following.

-The special Boards of Studies relating to Natural Sciences have selected the following representatives on the General Board of Studies:--Medicine, Prof. Paget; Mathematics, Dr. Ferrers; Physics and Chemistry, Prof. Liveing; Biology and Geology; Music, Mr. Selley Taylor.
-Prof. Stuart has issued his address as the liberal candidate
+The special Boards of Studies relating to Natural Sciences have selected the following representatives on the General Board of Studies:-Medicine, Prof. Paget; Mathematics, Dr. Ferrers; Physics and Chemistry, Prof. Liveing; Biology and Geology; Marie Mr. Seller Tecler

+Music, Mr. Sedley Taylor.

-Frof.
-Stuart has issued his address as the liberal candidate for the University, in succession to the Right Hon.
+Prof. Stuart has issued his address as the liberal candidate for the University, in succession to the Right Hon.
 Sir H. Walpole, who proposes to resign.